Federal False Statements Defense Lawyer

 The statute criminalizing False Statements was originally enacted to prevent people from impeding governmental functions.
 Today, however, the government uses the statute to coerce people into cooperating in federal investigations, to force people into plea agreements instead of going to trial on more serious allegations, and to accuse people of lying on complex, and often ambiguous, government forms years after the fact.

-While a charge for False Statements can occur in any type of case, we see it most often in white collar cases which typically involve allegations of fraud.
+While a charge for False Statements can occur in any type of case, we see it most often in white collar cases, which typically involve allegations of fraud.
 Recently, the government has used the offense of False Statements as a tool to strong-arm defendants in PPP (Paycheck Protection Program) loan fraud cases.
 By offering a plea to False Statements, defendants are not tried for more serious offenses, like wire fraud.
 The problem is that this practice causes innocent people to be convicted.
+An experienced criminal defense lawyer can help you navigate these charges, challenge the evidence, and work to ensure that your rights are protected throughout the legal process.

 FREQUENTLY ASKED QUESTIONS